ashanoulu/helsinki_city_bike_app/Rest_API/demo/README.md

 ### Java - 17.0
 ### Spring Boot - 3.0
+### MySql - 8.0
+### Redis - 7.0

 ## Steps to getting started

-1. Change the database credentials in application.properties.
+1. Change the database credentials and Redis Cache in application.properties.
 (To import data and SQL script please refer the data imports project.) i.e - You can auto generate DB by changing following in application.properties, but it is not recommended for this project.
 ```bash